Skip to content

 More often than not, companies post requirements for specific images on CrowdPhoto.

-All you need to do is pick an assignment, complete it, upload the image, and wait for the approval.
+All you need to do is pick an assignment, complete it, upload the image, and wait for approval.

-In case you get it, you’ll receive 20 Euros via PayPal.
+Assuming you get it, you’ll receive 20 Euros via PayPal.

 18) Animals Animals

-Basically, the name of the next platform I’ll discuss gives it all away:
+Generally, the name of the next platform I’ll discuss gives it all away:

-Photographers who are able to submit high-quality content will see their work on the platform.
+Photographers who submit high-quality content will see their work on the platform.
+They’ll receive a 50% commission on photo sales.

 19) Stockfresh